workshop/struct/README.md

 ## Installation

-`struct` requires a minimum of Ruby 2.2.5, however macOS 10.12 ships with 2.0.0.
+`struct` requires a minimum of Ruby 2.0.0, which is available in macOS Sierra.
-You can install a higher version of Ruby with [RVM](https://rvm.io/).
+You can install a higher version of Ruby with [RVM](https://rvm.io/) on an older macOS version.

 Install `struct` from Rubygems:

+_You may need to use sudo when using the system-provided Ruby_

     $ gem install struct